ClusterHQ/flocker/docs/using/installing/index.rst

 Installing ``flocker-cli``
 ==========================

-# TODO change to 15.04
-Ubuntu 14.04
+Ubuntu 15.04
 ------------

-On Ubuntu, the Flocker CLI can be installed from the ClusterHQ repository:
+On Ubuntu 15.04, the Flocker CLI can be installed from the ClusterHQ repository:

-.. task:: install_cli ubuntu-14.04
+.. task:: install_cli ubuntu-15.04
    :prompt: alice@mercury:~$